Powerlearnproject/se-assignment-day-3-environment-setup-mmanape-l/README.md

 Describe the steps for installing dart and flutter on your operating system(Windows, Linux, MacOS)

 **Answers**
-Certainly!
-Here’s a summary of the steps to install Dart and Flutter on Windows:

 1. **Install Git:**
    - Download and install Git from [git-scm.com](https://git-scm.com/download/win).